-ACT Charitable organisations, hospitals and schools are eligible for concessional duty of \$20.
+Charitable organisations, hospitals and schools are exempt from duty.
 The concessional rate also applies to deceased estates and acquisitions resulting from bankruptcy and the winding-up of a company.

 Duty of \$20 is payable if the land that is the subject of the interest concerned could have been acquired by an individual in a manner that results in a liability to pay \$20 duty under certain other provisions of the Duties Act 1999 (ACT).